balancer/docs/docs/reference/contracts/rate-providers.md

     }
 ```

-### Example for a Composable Stable Pool swap utilising rate providers
+### Example for a Composable Stable Pool swap utilising rate Providers

 Looking at this [transaction](https://dashboard.tenderly.co/tx/mainnet/0x72d756d0fcd663343ca1b2adcfc7e114e8598bc0be28386752f16222384a29b3).
 0.1575 staked Frax Ether is being exchanged for 0.1456 wrapped staked Ether.
 This pool is a Composable Stable Pool.
-According to the table the rate, the rateProvider provides a rate which is being used in the Trade Equations.
+According to the table the rate, the `rateProvider` provides a rate which is being used in the Trade Equations.

 This trade was executed in Block 17233083.
 Looking at the token balances the pool has before the swap it can be seen that: